 Chef Infra Server, On-premises or in Cloud Environment

 All machines in a Chef Infra Server deployment have the following hardware requirements.
 Disk space for standalone and backend servers should scale up with the number of nodes that the servers are managing.
-A good rule to follow is to allocate 2 MB per node.
+A good rule to follow is to allocate 2 MB for each node.
 The disk values listed below should be a good default value that you will want to modify later if/when your node count grows.
 Fast, redundant storage (SSD/RAID-based solution either on-prem or in a cloud environment) is preferred.

 - 64-bit CPU architecture

 - CPU support for SSE4.2 extensions (Xeons starting in 2007 and Opterons in 2012)

 - 4 total cores (physical or virtual)